mizoR/toeic-study/Journaling/essay.md

 It consists of a lot of islands.

-It is a historical city.
+It is one of the historic cities.

 It is a famous for its beautiful night view.